A continuous multiple hypothesis testing framework for optimal exoplanet detection: Maximum utility

-\end{lemma} The proof, given in Appendix~\ref{app:lemma1}, simply uses a decomposition of the terms of the left-hand sum.
-The quantity $I_{\Theta_i}$, the posterior probability to have a component in a space $\Theta_i$, can be computed as explained in Section \ref{sec:fip}.
-If Eq.~\eqref{eq:aj_eq_thetai} is verified, adopting the definition of FIP of Eq.~\eqref{eq:fipdef}, maximising the expected utility (Eq.~\eqref{eq:ujplagamma_othercriterion}) for a fixed number of components $n$ comes down to solving
+\end{lemma} The proof, given in Appendix~\ref{app:c}, simply uses a decomposition of the terms of the left-hand sum.
+The quantity $\mathrm{TIP}_{\Theta_i}$ can be computed as explained in Section~\ref{sec:fip}.
+If Eq.~\eqref{eq:aj_eq_thetai} is verified, adopting the definition of FIP of Eq.~\eqref{eq:fipdef}, maximising the expected utility, as defined in Eq.~\eqref{eq:ujplagamma_othercriterion}, for a fixed number of components $n$ comes down to solving